We answer your questions about how to get health insurance after the Annual Open Enrollment ends

 - Change in circumstance

-- caused by move to new state or coverage region
+- caused by the move to a new state or coverage region

 - caused by loss or gain of significant income